flynnzac/slobil/README.md

 - `-s FILE` executes the file after any loading done by an `-l` option and exits after executing the script.
 - `-n` do not start the interpreter.
 Exit after any loading.
 - `-m` do not print out information unless explicitly using a `print` instruction.
+- `d` do not save code as entered.
+This option prevents using commands to write out the code you have entered interactivel, but might give a small performance boost.
+Implied by `-s`.